oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 Because of this property, the BFF can rely on CORS as a CSRF defense.
 When the attacker tries to launch a cross-origin request to the BFF from the user's browser, the BFF will not approve the request in the preflight response, causing the browser to block the actual request.
 Note that the attacker can always launch the request from their own machine, but then the request will not carry the user's cookies, so the attack will fail.

 When relying on CORS as a CSRF defense, it is important to realize that certain requests are possible without a preflight.
-For such requests, named "Simple Requests" in CORS terminology, the browser will simply send the request and prevent access to the response if the server did not send the proper CORS headers.
+For such requests, named "CORS-safelisted Requests", the browser will simply send the request and prevent access to the response if the server did not send the proper CORS headers.
 This behavior is enforced for requests that can be triggered via other means than JavaScript, such as a GET request or a form-based POST request.

 The consequence of this behavior is that certain endpoints of the resource server could become vulnerable to CSRF, even with CORS enabled as a defense.
 For example, if the resource server is an API that exposes an endpoint to a body-less POST request, there will be no preflight request and no CSRF defense.